binaryage/asepsis-web/index.md

 > Look for the "Position" option in TotalTerminal Preferences and pick "Left-Stretch" window placement.

 #### How can I change the width of Visor?
-> By default TotalTerminal window stretches to the full screen width.
-Set some non-stretching positioning for TotalTerminal window in TotalTerminal Preferences, then Go to Terminal.app's Preferences -> Window -> Columns.
+> By default Visor Window stretches to the full screen width.
+Set some non-stretching positioning for Visor Window in TotalTerminal Preferences, then Go to Terminal.app's Preferences -> Window -> Columns.

 #### Is it possible to show Visor only on a secondary monitor?
 > Go to TotalTerminal Preferences -> Screen

 #### Is it possible to see Visor on every Space?
-> TotalTerminal forces its window to be visible on every space.
+> TotalTerminal forces Visor window to be visible on every space.
 You may disable this in TotalTerminal Preferences.
-Note: Spaces configuration for Terminal.app doesn't apply to the visor-ed terminal window, it is effective only for other (classic) terminal windows.
+Note: Spaces configuration for Terminal.app doesn't apply to the Visor Window, it is effective only for other (classic) terminal windows.

 #### I want to keep different preferences for Visor and other (classic) terminal windows.
 What is the best way manage this?
-> There should be a profile in Terminal.app called "Visor".
-Visor-ed window attempts to use the "Visor" profile for opening new tabs (regardless of "default profile" or "startup profile" settings in Terminal.app).
+> There may be a profile in Terminal.app called "Visor".
+Visor Window attempts to use the "Visor" profile when opening new tabs in Visor Window (regardless of "default profile" or "startup profile" settings in Terminal.app).
+In case "Visor" profile is not present, it uses currently selected default profile.

 #### Do I need to install TerminalColours SIMBL with TotalTerminal?
 > No, TerminalColours is integrated into TotalTerminal 1.0 and later.
+Actually it conflicts with TotalTerminal if installed as SIMBL plugin.

 #### Do I need to install CopyOnSelect SIMBL with TotalTerminal?
 > No, CopyOnSelect is integrated into TotalTerminal 1.0 and later.
 It is a configurable option in TotalTerminal Preferences (disabled by default).